-- Notes:
+Notes:

-1) Quality walk: Contiguous, noncircuitous walking route with a Pedestrian Environment Quality Evaluation (PEQE) score of fair or good, PEQE score is based on the physical characteristics of the pedestrian facility, including safety, lighting, and separation from roadway.
-Source: Active Travel Assessments Integrating Bicycle and Pedestrian Evaluation in Long Range Planning, City of San Diego, December 2015. - Level of Traffic Stress (LTS) Parking demand study would be required to determine the number of spaces that need to be included in the hub.
-Parking demand study would be required to determine the number of spaces that users can use to reach their destination and the locations where they can change their modes if desired (e.g., Google Maps).
+- 1) Quality walk: Contiguous, noncircuitous walking route with a Pedestrian Environment Quality Evaluation (PEQE) score of fair or good.
+PEQE score is based on the physical characteristics of the pedestrian facility, including safety, lighting, and separation from roadway.
+Source: Active Travel Assessments Integrating Bicycle and Pedestrian Evaluation in Long Range Planning, City of San Diego, December 2015. - 2) Level of Traffic Stress (LTS) - 3) Parking demand study would be required to determine the number of spaces that need to be included in the hub. - 4) Trip mapping services provide information on the various transportation modes that users can use to reach their destination and the locations where they can change their modes if desired (e.g., Google Maps).